Gartner: PC shipments grew 1.5% in Q2 2019

 The PC market rebounded slightly in Q2, according to research firms Gartner and IDC.
-After six years of quarterly PC shipment declines, 2018 was mixed with negative, flat, and positive quarters.
+After six years of quarterly PC shipment declines, 2018 was mixed, with negative, flat, and positive quarters.
 2019 is shaping up similarly: Q1 was negative and Q2 is positive, just like in 2018.

-Gartner analysts pointed to the Windows 10 refresh in the business market as contributing to this past quarter’s gain.
-But, they also warned that while the U.S.-China trade war did not impact the PC market, the next phase could since most laptops and tablets are currently manufactured in China.
+Gartner and IDC analysts pointed to the Windows 10 refresh in the business market as contributing to this past quarter’s gain.
+But IDC warned it wouldn’t last.
+Gartner noted that while the U.S.-China trade war had not affected the PC market, the next phase could, since most laptops and tablets are currently manufactured in China.

 (Gartner also shares U.S.-specific figures and in Q3 2018 found that Microsoft had broken into the top 5 PC vendors.
 The company held onto this position for the following three quarters.
 But that’s U.S.-only — Microsoft still doesn’t appear on worldwide charts.)